 Apple is reportedly working on a digital TV guide for Apple TV and iOS devices.
-The guide would be designed to provide comprehensive knowledge of television shows and movies, so users can easily and swiftly navigate through various video streaming apps available Apple’s platforms.
+This electronic guide would be designed to provide comprehensive knowledge of television shows and movies, so users can easily and swiftly navigate through various video streaming apps available Apple’s platforms.

 As per Recode, Apple is in talks with TV programmers and video companies, to materialize a TV guide for Apple TV and iOS devices.
 Once developed, the guide will let users view programs available on video streaming apps like ESPN, HBO, Sling, and Showtime, collectively so they do not have to open each app individually.
 From the guide, users will be able to play their selection with a single click.